Updated

 The Verdict

 Google Gemini in 2026 is no longer playing catch-up — it’s a legitimate top-tier AI assistant with some genuine advantages over the competition.
-Deep Research is the best automated research feature available anywhere, the 1 million token context window is unmatched, and the Google Workspace integration makes it incredibly useful for anyone already in Google’s ecosystem.
+Deep Research is the best automated research feature available anywhere, the 1 million token context window is among the largest available (Claude has since matched it), and the Google Workspace integration makes it incredibly useful for anyone already in Google’s ecosystem.

 The value proposition is strong too.
-When you factor in the bundled 2TB storage, Google AI Pro at $19.99/month is arguably the best deal among premium AI subscriptions.
-And the annual promotional pricing at $8.33/month makes it a no-brainer for anyone on the fence.
+When you factor in the bundled 5TB storage (up from 2TB at the same price), Google AI Pro at $19.99/month is arguably the best deal among premium AI subscriptions.
+And the annual plan at $199.99 (about $16.67/month) makes it even more compelling for anyone on the fence.

 That said, Gemini still has real weaknesses.
 The inconsistent outputs can be maddening, the writing quality doesn’t match Claude’s polish, and the fragmented tool ecosystem takes time to navigate.
 It’s a powerful tool that sometimes feels like it’s still figuring out its own identity.

-Bottom line: If you live in the Google ecosystem and want a capable AI assistant that works with your data, Gemini is absolutely worth it — especially at the promotional annual pricing.
+Bottom line: If you live in the Google ecosystem and want a capable AI assistant that works with your data, Gemini is absolutely worth it — especially given the 5TB of bundled storage on the Pro plan.
 If you need consistent, polished outputs or are primarily a writer or coder, you’ll likely be happier with Claude or ChatGPT.